Lum You: Biography

+Murder of Oscar Bloom

+In the summer of 1901, Lum was employed as a cannery worker in Bay Center.
+On August 6 of that year, Lum was assaulted and robbed by Oscar Bloom, a White man with a reputation as a bully.
+Following a minor scuffle after the two men had bumped into each other on the street, Lum and Bloom played a game of cards in the evening.
+During the game, Bloom attacked Lum and stole Lum's watch and $40.75 in gold and silver coins before grabbing Lum by the neck and threatening him with death.

+This time, Lum did not approach the police.
+After he and Bloom left for their respective homes, Lum retrieved a pistol and headed for Bloom's apartment.
+Lum reached Bloom as he was in the process of unlocking the front door, following Bloom inside and shooting him in the abdomen.
+Lum fled the scene while Bloom managed to step into his room and collapse into bed.
+Lum had warned a boy, who lived near Bloom's home, of the shooting and advised him to go back inside and although neighbors overheard the gunshot, no one alerted police.
+Bloom's absence at work was noted the following day and by the time local authorities found Bloom, 23 hours had passed.
+Bloom survived long enough to swear a deathbed affidavit identifying Lum as his killer.
+Lum was arrested the same day on August 7.

+Trial, death row and escape attempt

-Public sympathy for You was high, but White employers of the Chinese workers pressed officials for action to be taken against him.
-Accordingly, You was arrested on August 7 and in October 1901 was tried and convicted for the murder of Oscar Bloom.
-Contrary to the jurors' belief that You would receive a light sentence, the judge ordered that You be hanged.
+Public sympathy for Lum was high, but White employers of the Chinese workers pressed officials for action to be taken against him.
+Lum's trial began on October 8, 1901, which ended with a conviction for first-degree murder, with the jury having voted 11–1 for acquittal.
+Contrary to the jurors' belief that Lum would receive a light sentence, the judge ordered that Lum be hanged.
 The execution was scheduled for January 31, 1902.

-Even after his conviction, You continued to enjoy public support.
+Even after his conviction, Lum continued to enjoy public support.
 Petitions for clemency, one of which was signed by one of the jurors, were sent to the state governor.
-County officials sympathized with You, supposedly leaving his cell door unlocked at night and encouraging him to escape.
-You eventually did escape, early in the morning of January 14: one news report claimed the improvised lock to his cell door had been picked with the aid of a confederate.
-You hid in the environs of South Bend for several days, during which he was hunted by a squad led by sheriff Thomas A. Roney.
-On January 15, he was sighted by two men; the following day the county commissioners met and agreed to offer a reward of $200 for You's capture.
-On January 17, You was finally apprehended by a three-man posse.
-You offered no resistance, and when asked how he escaped, said only that the door was open and he walked out.
+County officials sympathized with Lum, supposedly leaving his cell door unlocked at night and encouraging him to escape.
+Lum eventually did escape, early in the morning of January 14: one news report claimed the improvised lock to his cell door had been picked with the aid of a confederate.
+Lum hid in the environs of South Bend for several days, during which he was hunted by a squad led by sheriff Thomas A. Roney.
+On January 15, he was sighted by two men; the following day the county commissioners met and agreed to offer a reward of $200 for Lum's capture.
+On January 17, Lum was finally apprehended by a three-man posse.
+Lum offered no resistance, and when asked how he escaped, said only that the door was open and he walked out.